fedenunez/tulp/README.md

 The configuration file is located at ~/.tulp.conf.
 Define your own ~/.tulp.conf file or define the same environment variable but using the prefix TULP_.

 The following are the parameters that can be configured:
-- LOG_LEVEL: The log level of Tulp.
+- **LOG_LEVEL**: The log level of Tulp.
 Valid options are DEBUG, INFO, WARNING, ERROR, and CRITICAL.
 The default value is INFO.
-- OPENAI_API_KEY: The API key for OpenAI.
+- **OPENAI_API_KEY**: The API key for OpenAI.
 The default value is an empty string.
-- MAX_CHARS: The maximum number of characters processed in one chunk.
+- **MAX_CHARS**: The maximum number of characters processed in one chunk.
 The default value is 5000.
-- MODEL: The OpenAI model to be used by Tulp.
+- **MODEL**: The OpenAI model to be used by Tulp.
 The default value is gpt-3.5-turbo, but gpt-4 is also available.

 As environment variables, they will become: TULP_LOG_LEVEL, TULP_OPENAI_API_KEY, TULP_MAX_CHARS, or TULP_MODEL.